 Simply love how they turn out, be it a full hexagon quilt version or a hexagon flower applique patchwork.
 Since I have covered the method on how to sew hexagon blocks with a sewing machine, this time I will focus on showing you how to sew the DIY book cover instead.

 If you have been following Craft Passion long enough, you might have seen another similar pattern & tutorial 9 years ago.
 Yes, a good 9 years ago when I just started sharing my design and pattern in Craft Passion.
-Today, I am sharing another fabric book cover pattern & tutorial which is easier and quicker to sew.
+Today, I am sharing another fabric book cover pattern & tutorial, which is easier and quicker to sew.
 This fabric book cover tutorial also comprises the method on how to measure your book and calculate your own dimension according to your book size.

 More Details on how to sew the DIY Book Cover